akash-ind/FTorrent/README.md

-# Torrent Client
+# FTorrent

-We can download a torrent using this project.
+Torrent Client to download a torrent using this project.

 ## Getting Started